Skip to main content

 5. Heat Engines and the Carnot Cycle

-6. Phase Transitions and Thermodynamic Potentials
+6. Phase Transitions, Real Gases, and Thermodynamic Potentials

 The specific topics, and the depth given to each, may shift depending on class priorities and the dynamics of the cohort.
-The destination, a working understanding of thermodynamics from temperature through entropy and the second law, stays the same.

 Schedule, Pricing & Enrollment